yeukhon/lab/tutorials/terraform/README.md

 Money matter, so time to save some pennies and destroy our EC2 instance!
-One method is to simply remove the relevant code from ``aws.tf``, and re-run our ``review-then-change`` commands.
+One method is to simply remove the relevant code from ``aws.tf``, and re-run our ``plan-and-apply`` commands.
 Go ahead, and remove the this whole block from ``aws.tf``:

 ```